WLEV: Citadel Broadcasting

 Maranatha put WFMZ radio up for sale in 1996.
 Citadel Broadcasting, a forerunner to today's Cumulus Media, was the owner of rival adult contemporary station WLEV (96.1 FM).
 Citadel bought WFMZ late that year.
 The rumor was that Citadel would flip WFMZ to country music.
-Upon closing though, both stations retained their AC formats with WFMZ being softer and WLEV being more upbeat.
+Initially, Citadel retained both stations' AC formats, with WFMZ being softer and WLEV being more upbeat.

 In the summer of 1997, Citadel management determined that the Allentown radio market only needed one adult contemporary station, while a country station was also needed.
-That July, WLEV (96.1 FM) became WCTO, playing country music and known as "Cat Country 96".
+That July, WLEV (96.1 FM) became WCTO, playing country music as "Cat Country 96".
 Half of the WLEV airstaff remained on 96.1 and several new DJs were hired to carry out the country format.

 WFMZ had only a few air personalities and was mostly automated.
 The WLEV staffers who did not stay on WCTO moved to fill daytime hours on 100.7.
 The intellectual properties of WLEV and WFMZ were combined onto 100.7, under the WLEV call sign.
 The sound was not as soft, moving to mainstream adult contemporary music, with WFMZ's religious programming being dropped.
 The syndicated Delilah love songs and request show was added in the 7 p.m. to midnight time slot.
 Citadel's 1400 WEST was sold to Maranatha Broadcasting.